Playwright vs. Puppeteer in 2024: Which Should You Choose

 Conclusion

-As you can see both Playwright and Puppeteer have their advantages, so you should consider the specifics of your scraping project and personal needs before picking one of the libraries.
+As you can see, both Playwright and Puppeteer have their advantages, so you should consider the specifics of your scraping project and personal needs before making a decision.